klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    ^[[0m|NSTRATY       |          0001|^[[0m
    ```

    This may appear a little bit confused.
 To solve the problema you must only run the filter (created in item 3 above) that comes with BRAMS model.
-Try
+Try:

    ```bash
    filter output.txt
    ```

-   And then, you can see the same file with this look
+   And then, you can see the same file with this look:

 ```
 +--------------+--------------+